-- Over the entire year you must complete a minimum of SEVEN CHALLENGES (you need to do at least 1 or 2 challenges per term.
-Please note that waiting to hand in all 7 challenges in term 4 will not be accepted.
-There must be some completed each term).
-Final date for home learning challenges to be completed and handed in for this year is FRIDAY 20 NOVEMBER 2020 - You may do more than 7 challenges if you're keen! - You must complete at least ONE challenge from EACH of the 5 different sections. - At least one of your 7 challenges needs to include a component of the Maori culture.
-These challenges are marked by a double asterisk - You must complete a task card for each challenge (these will be stuck into your homework book/folder when the challenge is completed) - It is up to you to meet with your teacher and show that you have completed each challenge - You must have some evidence to prove that you have completed each challenge eg. photos, slideshow, speech, poster, report, performance, certificate, trophy etc - It is quality not quantity that counts so take your time to do each challenge with excellence! - If you complete all 7 challenges, you will receive a "success" values certificate at the end of the year.
-If you complete all of the home learning challenges in years 4, 5 and 6 you will receive a pounamy at the end-of-year Celebration of Excellence.
+- Over the entire year you must complete a minimum of SEVEN CHALLENGES ((you need to complete at least 2 challenges per term).
+Final date for home learning challenges to be completed and handed in for this year is FRIDAY 24 NOVEMBER 2023.
+Please note that waiting to hand in all 7 challenges in term 4 will not be accepted. - You may do more than 7 challenges if you're keen! - You must complete at least ONE challenge from EACH of the 5 different sections. - At least one of your 7 challenges needs to include a component of the Maori culture.
+These challenges are marked by a double asterisk - You must complete a task card for each challenge (these will be stuck into your homework book/folder when the challenge is completed) - It is up to you to meet with your teacher and show that you have completed each challenge.
+You must have some evidence to prove that you have completed each challenge eg. photos, slideshow, speech, report, performance, certificate, trophy etc - It is quality not quantity that counts so take your time to do each challenge with excellence! - If you complete all 7 challenges, you will receive a Citizenship certificate at the end of the year.
+If you complete all of the home learning challenges in years 4, 5 and 6 you will receive a pounamu at the end-of-year Celebration of Excellence.